Mzosindiso/HTML-CSS/README.md

 4. Fixed – element not moving, fixed to the background even when scrolling the page.
 5. Inherit – the selected/current element should use the same value for position as its parent element.

+(i) absolute sizes, do not change with screen size (pixels & points). <br>
+(ii) relative sizes, changes with screen size and zoom (percentage & rems) and it is better for flexibility.

 Hexidecimals code notation - hex values consists of six digits long(numbers: zeo to nine, letters: A to F). <br>
 -If each two-digit pair is the same, it can be shortened, e.g(#776655 = #765). <br>

-			Absolute sizes and relative sizes:
-(i) absolute sizes, do not change with screen size (pixels & points). <br>
-(ii) relative sizes, changes with screen size and zoom (percentage & rems) and it is better for flexibility.

 			Pseudo-classes